 Were you assigned or asked by your professor to write a critique paper?
 It’s easy to write one.
-Just follow the following four steps in writing a critique paper and you’re ready to go.
+Just follow the following four steps in writing a critique paper and three steps in presenting it, then you’re ready to go.

 One of the students’ requirements I specified in the course module is a critique paper.
 Just so everyone benefits from the guide I prepared for that class, I share it here.

 To standardize the format they use in writing a critique paper, I came up with the following steps to make their submissions worthwhile.